mab253/software-interventions-spring22/README.md

 Our main goal is to create proposals for your final projects - we’ll be studying a lot of different case studies and examples in order to give you ideas, and solving lots of small problems and building prototypes together, but you’ll need to be thinking about your larger senior project throughout the semester.

-**More description of the final project expectations to come.** It could be in any language, using any methodology that you want, and you can either work on your own or with up to 3 total students as a team.
+**More description of the final project to come.** It could be in any language, using any methodology that you want, and you can either work on your own or with up to 3 total students as a team.
 We will have the proposals and groups set by the end of this semester, and next semester we will work on the build.

 ## important info: